chin-rcip/collections-model/docs/en/tm/current/02-introduction.md

 6. Releasing the data in LOD (SPARQL endpoint, public interface);
 7. Expanding the model with relevant fields using the same methods, eventually expanding it with an Objects Facet using the same approach and having learned from the development of the Actors Facet (this will likely entail starting over this same process at a larger scale as well as updating the Actors Facet where necessary).

 CHIN has elected to develop the Actors facet first as it is a smaller ensemble of data to model.
-For the purposes of this model, an actor encompasses any individual or group who took part in the creation of or is related to cultural artefacts documented by a submissioner.
-This includes creators (artists, artisans, manufacturers, groups of artists, etc.) as well as other important actors such as owners, patrons, persons depicted, etc. (please note that although all such profiles will be accounted for, only data that is compliant with privacy and legal legislation as well as submissioner’s wishes will be published).
+For the purposes of this model, an actor encompasses any individual or group who took part in the creation of or is related to cultural artefacts documented by a data provider.
+This includes creators (artists, artisans, manufacturers, groups of artists, etc.) as well as other important actors such as owners, patrons, persons depicted, etc. (although all such profiles will be accounted for, only data that is compliant with privacy and legal legislation as well as provider’s wishes will be published).

 Because this Actors facet will be a small but determining aspect of the Collections model in general, it has been developed accordingly and the choice of an ontology has been reliant on three key factors that take the whole model into consideration: